yasersakkaf/Machine-Learning/IrisTypeClassification/README.md

 * Iris Versicolour
 * Iris Virginica

-##### Note: In IrisClassificationProblemAttempt-1.ipynb the visualizations are not visible here but if you run the the cell (cell no. 7 in particular) you will be able to see the visualizations.
+##### Note: In IrisClassificationProblemAttempt-1.ipynb the visualizations by pandas-profiling  are not visible here (still don't know why) but if you run all cells in sequence you will be able to see the visualizations after cell no. 7.